Skip to main content

 CHILD, Lydia Maria, formerly Francis (1802-80: ANBO)

-Born in Medford MA, the daughter of Convers Francis, a baker, and his wife Susanna (Rand) Francis.
+She was born in Medford MA on 11 Feb.
+1802, the daughter of Convers Francis, a baker, and his wife Susanna (Rand) Francis.
 She attended public schools and spent one year in a seminary; her brother Convers, who encouraged her literary talent, went to Harvard and became a Unitarian minister.
 Her first novels, Hobomak (1824) and The Rebels (1825), launched her writing career.
 In 1825-8 she kept a private school in Watertown NY, and in 1826 she started a magazine called the Juvenile Miscellany.
 Probably the most successful of all her books was a practical guide to keeping house in America, The Frugal Housewife (1829).
 In 1828 she married the Boston lawyer and journalist David Lee Child.
+There appear to have been no children from the marriage.
 They both became active abolitionists: the sales of her books suffered as a consequence.
 From 1841 to 1843 she edited the National Anti-Slavery Standard, contributing weekly "Letters from New York" which were later collected as a book.
+She died at Wayland MA on 20 Oct.
+1880 and was buried in the North Cemetery there.
 (RPW; ANBO 7 Mar.
-2018)
+2018; ancestry.com 31 July 2025) HJ

 Other Names: